EskindirA/assignment-work/readme.md

 1. install composer
 2. run composer install
+3. composer dump-autoload
+4. php artisan optimize
-3. run php artisan serve as an alternative to hosting on apache
+5. run php artisan serve as an alternative to hosting on apache
-4. go to localhost:8000
+6. go to localhost:8000